Embedding Network Autoregression for time series analysis and causal peer effect inference: Simulations

 \subsection{Generating data from ENAR model}

-The RMSE boxplots of peer influence and momentum effects are shown in Figures \ref{fig-enar_dcmmsbm} for data generated from ENAR model with DCMMSBM.
+The RMSE boxplots of peer influence and momentum effects are shown in Figures \ref{fig-enar_dcmmsbm} for data generated from the ENAR model with DCMMSBM.
 Each column and row of the facet grid corresponds to a different value of \( T \) and \( K \), respectively, while the figures within the grids are with increasing $N$.
 From Figure \ref{fig-enar_dcmmsbm}, we observe that when the true model is ENAR, the RMSE of its estimates of \( \alpha \) and \( \theta \) consistency decreases as \( N \) and \( T \) grows, which is the expected phenomenon from our asymptotic theories.

-For estimates from NAR model, while the RMSE for $\alpha$ parameter still decreases with increasing $N$, the RMSE for estimation of \( \theta \) continues to remain high even when $N$ and $T$ increases.
-This is due to the fact that since the NAR fit omits the latent variable effects, it incurs irreducible bias in parameter estimation,
+For estimates from the NAR model, while the RMSE for $\alpha$ parameter still decreases with increasing $N$, the RMSE for estimation of \( \theta \) continues to remain high even when $N$ and $T$ increase.
+This is because since the NAR fit omits the latent variable effects, it incurs irreducible bias in parameter estimation,

 The predictions of ENAR, as shown in Figure \ref{fig-enar_pred} for graphs generated from DCMMSBM and DCSBM also improve with both \( N \) and \( T \).
 This figure shows that if ENAR is the true data-generating model, then omitting the latent variables from the fitted model (i.e., fitting the NAR model) not only leads to inaccurate parameter estimates but also to higher prediction error.
+The CNAR model also does not perform well for prediction when ENAR is the true data-generating model.